cosmos/cosmos-sdk/CONTRIBUTING-GUIDELINES.md

 + Pay proper attention to exploits
   + gas usage
   + transaction verification and signatures
-  + malleability.
+  + malleability
-  + code must be always deterministic.
+  + code must be always deterministic
 + Thread safety.
-If some functionality is not thread safe, or uses something which is not thread safe, then indicate it clearly on each level.
+If some functionality is not thread-safe, or uses something that is not thread-safe, then clearly indicate the risk on each level.

 ## Testing and

 Make sure your code is well tested:
 + Provide unit tests for every unit of your code if possible.
-Unit tests should take around 70%-80% of your tests.
+Unit tests are expected to comprise 70%-80% of your tests.
 + Describe the test scenarios you are implementing for integration tests.
 + Create integration tests for queries and msgs.
 + Use both test cases and property / fuzzy testing.
-We use [rapid](pgregory.net/rapid) framework for property / fuzzy testing.
+We use the [rapid](pgregory.net/rapid) Go library for property-based and fuzzy testing.
-+ Code test coverage should not decrease.
-Explain in a PR if it decreases.
++ Do not decrease code test coverage.
+Explain in a PR if test coverage is decreased.

 ## Quality Assurance

-We are forming a QA team which will support the core SDK team and collaborators by:
+We are forming a QA team that will support the core Cosmos SDK team and collaborators by:
 - Improving the Cosmos SDK and Regen Network QA Processes
 - Improving automation in QA and testing
-- Defining high quality metrics
+- Defining high-quality metrics
-- Maintaining and improving testing frameworks (unit tests, integration tests and functional tests)
+- Maintaining and improving testing frameworks (unit tests, integration tests, and functional tests)
 - Defining test scenarios.
 - Verifying user experience and defining a high quality.
     - We want to have **acceptance tests**!
-Document and list acceptance lists which are implemented and which are still missing.
+Document and list acceptance lists that are implemented and identify acceptance tests that are still missing.
-- Supporting other teams with testing frameworks, automation and User Experience testing.
+- Supporting other teams with testing frameworks, automation, and User Experience testing.
-- Testing chain upgrades for every new breaking change
+- Testing chain upgrades for every new breaking change.
-    - defining automated tests assuring data integrity after an update.
+    - Defining automated tests that assure data integrity after an update.

 Desired outcomes:

 - QA team works with Development Team
-- QA is happening in parallel to Core development
+- QA is happening in parallel with Core Cosmos SDK development
 - Releases are more predictable (0.40 and 0.43 were not predictable at all).
 - QA reports.
 Goal is to guide with new tasks and be one of the QA measures.